willem0boone/EDITO_PH1/docs/PLET.md

 ## Credits
-- The PLET too is developed by Matthew Holland and the original version is maintained on his [GitHub](https://github.com/hollam2/PH1_PLET_tool).
+- The PLET tool is developed by Matthew Holland and the original version is maintained on his [GitHub](https://github.com/hollam2/PH1_PLET_tool).

 	**Citation**
 	If you use this software, please cite it as:<br>